Sustainability Reporting Initiative

 - Strategic Planning

-The matrix is reviewed annually and used by the Board as an additional tool to review the appropriateness of the composition of the Board, to identify gaps, and review potential new candidates for appointment to the Board.
+The matrix is reviewed annually and used by the Board as an additional tool to review the appropriateness of the composition of the Board, identify gaps, and review potential new candidates for appointment to the Board.

 Board Member Training